-- 3.1 This application seeks full planning permission for the demolition of the existing single storey rear extension and construction of a new single storey rear extension. - 3.2 The existing rear extension to the western flank would be demolished.
-The proposed single storey rear extension would project by 3.6m from the original rear elevation of the application dwelling to adjoin the single storey side extension.
-It would hold a width of 7.5m and be set close to the common boundary with No 59 and set in from the common boundary with No. 63 by 0.4m.
-It would have a flat roof with a maximum height of 2.9m.
-A set of grey aluminium bi-fold doors would be inserted into the rear elevation.
+- 3.1 This application seeks full planning permission for the construction of a single storey rear extension including alterations to the existing rear extension. - 3.2 The existing rear extension roof form to the western flank would be altered from a pitched to flat roof to a maximum height of 3.3m with the installation of a roof lantern. - 3.3 The proposed single storey rear infill extension to the eastern flank would project by 3.85m from the original rear elevation of the application dwelling to adjoin the existing single storey rear extension and would include a roof lantern.
+It would have a width of 3.2m and be set close to the common boundary with No. 60.
+It would have a flat roof with a maximum height of 3m and two rear windows and access door. - 3.4 Bi-fold doors would be inserted into the rear elevation.
 No flank glazing is proposed.
-A roof lantern with a maximum height of 0.6m would be inserted into the rear roofslope.
+The roof lanterns would have a maximum heights of between 0.4m 0.5m. - 3.5 A revised block plan has been received, which indicates the extent of the rear extension to the neighbouring dwelling, No. 60 to the eastern flank.